raghavbali/raghavbali.github.io/_posts/2021-07-01-LSTMSforMusic.markdown

 - Listen to the beat!
 Let’s hear out a few samples our model generates

 <!--more-->
-This article was featured on [Towards DataScience on medium](https://towardsdatascience.com/lstms-for-music-generation-8b65c9671d35) platform.
+This article was featured on [Towards DataScience on medium](https://towardsdatascience.com/lstms-for-music-generation-8b65c9671d35).
 Read the full article on the [medium website](https://towardsdatascience.com/lstms-for-music-generation-8b65c9671d35)

 ---